Spaces Furnished in Victorian Antiques

 Rental spaces on the first floor—all furnished with antiques—include the formal parlor, dining room, and library.
 The rooms have rich color schemes, decorative painting, and the high ceilings and nearly floor-to-ceiling windows typical of high Victorian interiors.

-These areas are handicapped accessible through the use of an elevette from a private parking court.
+These areas are wheelchair accessible through the use of an elevette from a private parking court.
 The house has a lower-level catering kitchen and on-site parking.

 Ideal for wedding ceremonies, luncheons, teas, dinners, lectures, meetings, seminars

 Capacity: 40 seated ceremony, 32 seated dinner, 40 standing reception

 The Victorian parlor features high ceilings, plaster moldings, a crystal chandelier, and a fireplace mantle topped by an immense gilt-framed mirror.
 For small weddings, the room’s bay window provides a lovely niche for minister and couple.
 The entry hall, furnished with Victorian antiques, can function as a check-in/welcome area.

 Ideal for receptions, luncheons, teas, dinners, meetings, lectures, seminars

 Capacity: 40 seated at tables; 40 seated for a lecture; 40 standing reception